gre/developer-portal/_docs/coin/general-process.md

 The Ledger Live application is available for Windows, Mac and Linux in its desktop version and on Android & iOS for mobile.

-To be officially released by Ledger, your protocol must be included on all five platforms Ledger Live.
+To be officially released by Ledger, your protocol must be included on all five platforms Ledger Live (Windows / MacOS / Linux / Android / iOS).

 ## Open source, but not Open bar